LambdaSharp/LambdaSharpTool/src/DocFx/syntax/Module-Global-Variables.md

 ---
 # LambdaSharp Module - Global Variables

-λ# modules have variables and resources defined implicitly as part of their definition.
+LambdaSharp modules have variables and resources defined implicitly as part of their definition.

 ## Module Variables